-Rich, savory eggplant and creamy hummus form the base of these delicious and hearty vegan “meatballs.”
+Rich, savory eggplant and creamy hummus form the base of these delicious and hearty vegan Mediterranean eggplant “meatballs.”

-So when I found out that the Recipe Redux and Sabra were hosting a recipe contest, I knew I had to enter!
-I wanted to think outside of the box and do something with hummus that I’ve never done before so I experimented a little in the kitchen until I had an “aha!” moment.
-I decided to make a vegetarian meatball and try to use hummus as a binder instead of an egg.#ad Eggplant & #hummus form the base of delicious #vegan 'meatballs' via @foodiephysician w/ @sabra #therecipereduxClick To Tweet
+I wanted to think outside of the box and do something with hummus that I’ve never done before.
+So I experimented a little in the kitchen until I had an “aha!” moment.
+I decided to make a vegetarian meatball and try to use hummus as a binder instead of an egg.

 Instead of the Italian herbs and spices found in traditional meatballs, I used Mediterranean flavors for my dish like cumin, coriander, and cilantro.
-The hummus not only added great flavor to the mixture, it also bound the balls together nicely, thus getting rid of the need to add an egg, and making the balls vegan!
+The hummus not only added great flavor to the mixture, it also bound the balls together nicely, thus getting rid of the need to add an egg.
+It also makes these balls vegan!

 - 2 large eggplants (about 42 ounces total)

-- ¼ cup Sabra Roasted Pine Nut Hummus or other flavor
+- ¼ cup roasted pine nut hummus or other flavor

 - 1 clove garlic, minced